-Figure 2: Two-Dimensional SAR Geometry: a) data column of a distributed scene for a fixed antenna, b) data of point targets for a moving antenna.
+Figure 2: Two-dimensional SAR geometry: a) data column of a distributed scene for a fixed antenna, b) data of point targets for a moving antenna.

 Below, we consider a simplified scene as depicted in Figure 2 b).
 Three point targets3 are given at different positions.
 The antenna moves in the direction of the x-axis.
 Since the velocity of the radar signals is very large compared to the sensor velocity, the geometry can be assumed to be static for one transmit-receive-cycle.
 Quasi, the antenna moves steplike.
-A hyperbolic range history in the data array results for each reflector like it is indicated by the curves in Figure 2 b).
-Points will be generated in a second data array at the positions of the hyperbola vertex.
+A hyperbolic range history in the data array results for each reflecting point target like it is indicated by the curves in Figure 2 b).
+During the image reconstruction process, points will be generated in a second data array at the positions of the hyperbola vertex.
 If the signal intensity of the individual echoes which results from the reflectivity of the scene points controls the brightness of the points in the second data array, an image of the scene results.
 For a realistic scene one can imagine, that it is composed of innumerable point targets.
 Optimized algorithms for image generation focus the distributed energy of the raw data for all scene locations simultaneously.